mmuratarat/mmuratarat.github.io/_posts/2020-07-19-columnar_storage.md

 In order to understand the difference between row-based and column based formats, these two illustrations might be helpful.

-Imagine the data values from the four columns of a table represented as colored boxes:
+Imagine the data values from the four columns of a table represented as different colored boxes:

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/row_column_DBs1.png?raw=true)